 The Rural Development Community Facilities Program also funded the adaptive reuse of the Milton Public Library in Milton, Pennsylvania, an existing structure eligible for listing on the National Register of Historic Places and located within an historic district.
 The reuse of this significant structure involved the purchase, relocation, and renovation (including construction of an addition) on an existing two-story single family residence, the Rose Hill House, within the Milton Historic District.
-The dwelling was originally constructed in the late 1800s, was destroyed by fire in the mid-1900s and then subsequently rehabilitated, along with the carriage house also located on the property.
-Through the NEPA process and consultation with the State Historic Preservation Officer and interested parties, Rural Development was able to make a 'no adverse affect' determination for the adaptive reuse plan for this National Register of Historic Places eligible structure.
+The dwelling, which was originally constructed in the late 1800s, was destroyed by fire in the mid-1900s and then subsequently rehabilitated, along with the carriage house also located on the property.
+Through the NEPA process and consultation with the State Historic Preservation Officer and interested parties, Rural Development was able to make a 'no adverse effect' determination for the adaptive reuse plan for this National Register of Historic Places eligible structure.
+(USDA Rural Development spreadsheet Page 2, No. 2).

 The Rural Development Community Facilities Program funded a proposal to renovate dorms and construct apartments for student housing at Bridgewater College, in Bridgewater, Virginia.
 The college is located next to the Town of Bridgewater's historic district.
 The college, founded in 1880, has a number of historic buildings on campus, many dating to the late 1800s.
 Pursuant to Section 106 of the National Historic Preservation Act, the college's architect, in close consultation with the Virginia Department of Historic Resources, provided a design that would appropriately blend the new construction and renovations with the existing historic character of the area.
 The new apartment buildings are Victorian in appearance and are consistent with the adjoining historic district.
 The renovations of the dorms blend in with the existing buildings on the campus.
 As a result of the application of NEPA and the related Section 106 consultation process, the college was able to provide modern student housing with a historic character that is an asset to the college and the historic flavor of the Town of Bridgewater.
+(USDA Rural Development spreadsheet Page 2, No. 2).

-Rural Development funded the installation of a 12 million gallon per day water intake and pump station, along with a transmission line to the Middle Holstein South Fork Water Treatment Plant in Washington County, VA.
+Rural Development funded the installation of a 12 million gallon per day water intake and pump station, along with a transmission line to the Middle Holstein South Fork Water Treatment Plant in Washington County, Virginia.
 In addition, the Water Treatment Plant will be upgraded to handle the additional flow.
 Through implementation of the NEPA process in the planning stages, this project identified mitigation actions to protect the archaeological remains of two prehistoric Native American camps and minimize floodplain impacts.
 In addition, mitigation was included to protect the scenic beauty and visual aesthetics of the Virginia Creeper Trail, a "rails-to-trails" project in the National Recreation Trail inventory.
+(USDA Rural Development spreadsheet Page 2, No. 5).

 Rural Development's Rural Water & Waste Disposal Program funded a water distribution project, the Millwood-Bloomingvale Water System Improvement Project, that will provide for the installation of approximately 140 miles of pipeline in Williamsburg County, South Carolina.
 This will provide water service to residences currently served by individual private, unregulated wells.
 Through implementation of the NEPA process in the planning stages, this project identified potential species and habitat impacts on the American chaffseed (Schwalbea americana) and red-cockaded woodpecker (Picoides borealis), species protected under Section 7 of the Endangered Species Act.
 The mitigation resulted in adjusting the pipeline route as well as the location of construction equipment.
 In addition, mitigation was developed to protect the scenic beauty and visual aesthetics of the Black River, a river segment included in the Nationwide Rivers Inventory.
+(USDA Rural Development spreadsheet Page 2, No. 5).